 “That’s good.
 We can’t have light here after dark.
 Candles are okay, just no artificial light.” he scrubbed the counter furiously, “You young people are on your phones all the time, carrying it around with you, letting it leech off you everyday until…” he made a frustrated sound and Carly realised he was crying.

-Without a word, she wrapped her arms around him, felt him shake as he cried and it made her want to cry too.
+He shook as he cried and it made her want to cry too.

-“You will, and Francesca will.
+“You’ll end up like Sammy.
+You will, and Francesca will.
 Even bloody David will.
 But you won’t believe your silly old Granddad, will you?”

-“Why don’t we go see Mum?
-I’ll kick David out, he listens to me.
+“Why don’t we go see Mum?” she pleaded, “I’ll kick David out for a day, he listens to me.
 We can go see Mum and it’ll be like it was-“

-Carly said nothing.
+She said nothing.